Can You Do Oil Painting On Wood? Off course you can!

 When it comes to sealing or curing the wood board, the most important part would be allowing the layers to be even.
 This is why you’ll need to add many coats of paint.
 Using a putty knife, apply the first layer.

 Get it as even as you can.
 It’s reasonable to believe that you won’t be able to achieve a completely even coat the first time, so smooth it over of a sandpaper block with at least 600 grit.

 Apply a second coat and continue the procedure until the surface is clean and well-sealed.

-You may use oil painting to turn just about everything in your house, whether it needs to be treated, sanded, polished, or constructed from the ground up.
+You can use oil painting to turn just about everything in your house!
+Whether you have to treat, sand, polish, or construct from the ground up.

 You’re the artist; the painting is just a legacy of your imagination, so use it on something you can get your hands on.